[Updated November 2019]

 Visit La Boqueria

-Don’t get tempted too quickly, one thing I learned from street markets shopping specially closed ones; is that usually the most expensive booths are those facing the gates, as you go further in prices usually drop.
-La Boqueria is located close by La Rambla’s Liceu station, & the Opera.
-(Photo courtesy: Adriano Agullo)
+Don’t get tempted too quickly, as one thing I have learned from street markets is that the most expensive booths are usually those facing the gates and as you go further in prices usually drop.
+La Boqueria is located close by to La Ramblas Liceu station and the Liceu Opera.

-Walk at the Passeig de Gracia
+Walk the Passeig de Gracia

 Shop at Las Arenas

-El Barri Gotic
+El Barri Gòtic